NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 <br>

 If your retrieval is successful then click on the "download" button to download.
-When there is any issue when retrieving data, you request will be "marked" as **failed**.
+When there is any issue with retrieving data, your request will be "marked" as **failed**.

-Please note that it is always good practice to select a small sample of data (in the present instance we take only one month) to check that it meets your needs!
+Please note that in the beginning it is always good practice to select a small sample of data (in the present instance we take only one month) to check that it meets your needs!

 Another issue here may be that apart from the variable and date, all the other boxes ticked involve notions that we do not understand yet!